Congo Free State: Belgian annexation of the Congo Free State as the Belgian Congo

-Leopold II offered to reform his Congo Free State regime, but international opinion supported an end to the king's rule, and no nation was willing to accept this responsibility.
+Leopold II offered to reform his Congo Free State regime, but international opinion supported an end to the king's rule, though no nation was initially willing to accept the responsibility of ruling the colony.
 Belgium was the obvious European candidate to annex the Congo Free State.
 For two years, it debated the question and held new elections on the issue.

-Yielding to international pressure, the parliament of Belgium annexed the Congo Free State and took over its administration on November 15, 1908, as the colony of the Belgian Congo.
+Yielding to international pressure, the parliament of Belgium annexed the Congo Free State and took over its administration on 15 November 1908, as the colony of the Belgian Congo.
 The governance of the Belgian Congo was outlined in the 1908 Colonial Charter.
 Despite being effectively removed from power, the international scrutiny was no major loss to Leopold II—who died in Brussels on 17 December 1909—or to the concessionary companies in the Congo.
 By then Southeast Asia and Latin America had become lower-cost producers of rubber.
 Along with the effects of resource depletion in the Congo, international commodity prices had fallen to a level that rendered Congolese extraction unprofitable.
 Just prior to releasing sovereignty over the CFS, Leopold had all evidence of his activities in the CFS destroyed, including the archives of the departments of finance and of the interior.
 Leopold II lost the absolute power he had had there, but the population now had a Belgian colonial regime, which had become heavily paternalistic, with church, state, and private companies all instructed to oversee the welfare of the inhabitants.